Azure/cloud-scale-data-for-devs-guide/docs/foreword.md

 ## Not covered

 This guide doesn't explain how to migrate existing Java applications to Azure.
 Migrating existing Java applications is covered in the [Java to Azure migration strategy documentation](/azure/developer/java/migration/).
 As well, this guide doesn't cover relational data storage in Azure.
 It isn't intended to be a complete compendium of all things Java and Azure, though there will be many Azure offerings showcased.
+The guide also does not offer a complete coverage of the Java SDK for Azure Cosmos DB, or the wider Java ecosystem for Azure Cosmos DB.
+It is not intended as a comprehensive recommendation for how to build *any* Java app using Azure Cosmos DB, but rather as a guide for how to get started with Spring Boot, featuring the `azure-spring-boot-starter-cosmos` library, as well as coverage of some core Java V4 SDK features and concepts.

 ## Scenario introduction